gauravreddy08/sql-project-HMS/README.md

 * **Frontend :** `HTML` `CSS` `JavaScript` `Bootstrap`
 * **Backend  :** `PHP` `MySQL`

-The Documentaion file for this project is named as `report.pdf`, Do check it for detailed breakdown of backend database and frontend structures.
+The Documentaion file for this project is named as `HMS-report.pdf`, Do check it for detailed breakdown of backend database and frontend structures.

 ## Home Page
 <img width="1552" alt="image" src="https://user-images.githubusercontent.com/57211163/118244778-8ea61600-b4bd-11eb-8277-dca823d64d89.png">